Ronda Payne" />

 However, the disadvantages are plenty.
-Because of the nature of record keeping, it’s hard to generate a profit and loss statement or an income or cash statement; it’s challenging to track assets and liabilities; errors; there’s potential for fraudulent activities.
+Because of the nature of record-keeping, it’s hard to generate a profit and loss statement or an income or cash statement; it’s challenging to track assets and liabilities; errors; there’s potential for fraudulent activities.
 It also becomes difficult for owners to understand the financial health of the business.
 This keeps them from strategizing and planning for the future.
-It also causes tax issues, in that it, due to the incomplete data, it doesn’t meet the Generally Accepted Accounting Principles (GAAP) standards.
+It also causes tax issues because due to the incomplete data, it does not meet the Generally Accepted Accounting Principles (GAAP) standards.

 Double Entry System

-A double entry system requires more work and planning.
+A double-entry system requires more work and planning.
 It tracks the inflow and outflow of your money and records every transaction in a minimum of two accounts.
 Hence the term “double-entry”.
-This method provides owners with a detailed, comprehensive view of their financials, unlike with the single-entry bookkeeping.
+This method provides owners with a detailed, comprehensive view of their financials, unlike single-entry bookkeeping.

 Since this method is more complex, businesses need a professional bookkeeper to handle their accounts; ideally, someone who has completed a bookkeeping certification program or course in Canada.
 Because bookkeepers track the influx and efflux of money, business owners can look at the financial statements to get insights into how the business is doing.
 This helps them in making informed business decisions.